 Selecting a database

 Curtin Library subscribes to many multidisciplinary and subject-specific databases.
 The Databases A-Z list is a tool for selecting relevant databases for your subject area.
-Watch the video below to learn how to select an appropriate database for your subject area:

 Looking for Australian content?
 The Australia icon appears next to databases which include Australian material.